One-Week Summer Science Program

 • BioSTEM Award, 2018, J&J • Top Summer Science Program, 2011-Present, NY Times/ThoughtCo.com • Top Robotics Program, 2017, RoboLoco • Best Medicine Program, 2018, ParentMap • Top Biomedical Engineering, StockTalk.com • Top 101 Summer Camps & Programs, How-To-Learn.com • #1 Marine Bio, 2022, ThomasNet, Xometry • Top Summer Programs, 2023, collegematchpoint.com • Best Computer Science, 2023, collegetransitions.com

 This one week course will provide students with foundational knowledge of the biology and ecology of marine ecosystems, with a specific focus on the methods that scientists use to study marine habitats.
 The program will include several field trips that will vary based on the tides and ocean conditions.
 Possible field trips include: Boston Harbor Islands, Northeastern University Marine Science Center, Whale Watch, Salt Marsh study, Sandy Beach study, and New England Aquarium behind the scenes tour.
-Students will illustrate the knowledge they’ve gained via a project completed throughout the week and presented at the end of the session.
+Students will illustrate the knowledge they’ve gained via a project completed throughout the week and present it at the end of the session.

 One day, for example, students measured the impact of ocean temperature and ocean acidity on the growth of seaweed and marine animals.
 They ventured out to survey the rocky shore of Georges Island, and documented the invasive species fouling the dock pilings.
 Students were fascinated by the squishy tunicates, especially when they learned how closely related we are to these simple blob-like animals.